 At first, we were quite impressed and pleasantly surprised by our ProFlowers arrangements: the flowers were fresh and in great condition.
 The arrangement itself was appropriately sized for the vase it came in, and bouquet was well-balanced between blooms and filler foliage.
 It arrived wrapped in plastic, so anyone can see the beauty of the bouquet as it arrives, but it is still relatively well- protected from the elements and travel mishaps.
 Our testers agreed that this bouquet was one of the best looking bouquets we received in the office.

 However, it didn't look like the bouquet we ordered.
 Because ProFlowers partners with local florists who fulfill their orders, depending on the location of delivery, the bouquet your recipient received can be a variation of the bouquet advertised on the ProFlowers website, depending on the resources available to the florist.
 Ours contained red daisies, not blush-colored daisies.
 And our vase was pink, not orange.
 Normally, this wouldn't make much of a difference in terms of our review - but the bouquet is called "Peachy Keen," which certainly implies that all the flowers should be on the same color palette.
 This was not the case for our bouquet.
-The leader for delivering on what's promised on the site is still Teleflora in 2020.
+The leader for delivering on what's promised on the site is still Teleflora.

 The note we included for ourselves arrived printed on the same card as the delivery address and the bar code, which didn't make for a very elegant addition (similar to our delivery from Harry & David flowers).
-We recommend having your own greeting card handy or including a greeting card for an extra cost in your order instead of opting for the complementary message.
+We recommend having your own greeting card handy or including a greeting card for an extra cost in your order instead of opting for the complimentary message.
 The care instructions were short, but included on the same card as the note.
 If you need more advice, we have a flower care guide all ready for you.

 Overall, we thought this was a nice-looking bouquet - but we couldn't help but be bothered by the discrepancy between the product delivered and the flowers advertised on the website.

-ProFlowers review: Customer service
+ProFlowers: Customer service

 ProFlowers has a helpful customer service page where customers can find the answers to common questions such as how to modify an order.
 ProFlowers also provides its policies on payment, deliveries, and other topics.
-The company is particularly proud of both its "The Love or Well Make It Right Promise" and the "7 Day Freshness Guarantee."
+The company is particularly proud of both its "The Love or We'll Make It Right Promise" and the "7 Day Freshness Guarantee."
 Essentially, the company vows to ensure that customers are satisfied with their flower arrangements.
 However, as many customer reviews note, the company's standards have fallen.

 If your question is not addressed in the FAQ section, you can choose to chat, email, or call a customer service representative.
 Many buyers have expressed frustration in trying to communicate with these representatives, as the customer service portion of the business appears to have been outsourced to a foreign country.

-ProFlowers review: Customer reviews
+ProFlowers: Customer reviews